Tax Liabilities in Iceland

 When Nordic and EU/EEA citizens have registered into Iceland at Registers Iceland and Non-EU/EEA have registered into Iceland through Directorate of Immigration they will automatically be issued a personal tax credit.
 The Relocation Service notifies the UI Pay Roll Office on the new employee's date of arrival in Iceland which is a confirmation on no previous work history in Iceland.
 From that date the personal tax credit is issued for the individual.

-If spouses are not working the spouse's personal tax credit can be used as well for the benefit of the employee.
+For married couples, if spouses are not working the spouse's personal tax credit can be used as well for the benefit of the employee.

 Tax Discount for International Experts